NTT1906/Modified-Breaker-Addon/README.md

 Things changed:
 - Delays
+- It would not destroy indestructible blocks such as command blocks, bedrock, etc,... except for the end gateway
-- Removed wooden, stone, gold
+- Removed wooden, stone and gold